 - Australia – University of Queensland

-A full list of J-Term courses for 2018 can be found here, on ISO's website.
+A full list of J-Term courses for 2019 can be found on the January Term website.
 Nursing students may be particularly interested in the following programs:

 West Indies Health Care: Disaster Preparedness